The Surprising $7 Gadget That Makes Any Hotel (or Airbnb) Stay Better

-No one wants to spend all their vacation time cooking, even if you are are the lucky one percent to end up in an Airbnb dream kitchen.
+No one wants to spend all their vacation time cooking, even if you are in an Airbnb dream kitchen.
 The little gadget cooks eggs in 60 to 90 seconds and requires no attention.
 Pop it in the microwave and go deal with bigger problems, like how to make a decent cup of hotel coffee.

 4. It’s pretty mess-free.

 This cooker wasn’t my first go at microwave eggs.
 I’ve tried cracking them into buttered custard cups and setting the timer for 30-second intervals.
 A few seconds too many and the main component of my egg and cheese sandwiches would explode, coating the microwave with crusty bits of white and yolk.
 The vented lid on this guy keeps cleanup to a minimum.

 5. It’s also versatile.